redwoodjs/redwoodjs-com-archive/docs/services.md

 validate(input.email, 'Email Address', { email: true }
 ```

 All validations provide a generic error message if you do not specify one yourself (great for quickly getting your app working).
-In the three argument version, you provide the "name" of the field (in this case `'Email'`) and that will be used in the error message:
+In the three argument version, you provide the "name" of the field (in this case `'Email Address'`) and that will be used in the error message:

 ```
 Email Address must be formatted like an email address